grgbr/cute/sphinx/cute-report.rst

 .. _info:

-When info_ is given as first argument, :program:`cute-junit.py` shows test hierarchy related informations of a single testcase or testsuite as found into the :option:`PATH` file.
+When info_ is given as first argument, :program:`cute-report` shows test hierarchy related informations of a single testcase or testsuite as found into the :option:`PATH` file.
 Testcase or testsuite is selected by name according to the optional third argument :option:`NAME`.
 When unspecified, informations are